 Weeds are an additional danger to the young crop since they develop higher than soybean plants.
 They have the potential to suffocate the soybean plants, which will prevent them from receiving the sunshine and nutrients that are essential to their growth.
 This will result in a lower yield of soybeans.
 In addition, some weeds can produce seeds that will be harvested with soybeans, decreasing the crop’s value.
 After harvesting the produce, the farmer will get a lower price when they sell it.

 A single plant can create its seeds and, in effect, clone itself.
 It is common for soybean plants to produce many flowers but not enough pods.
-The tops of soybean leaves have a dark green colour, while the undersides of the leaves are a little lighter, silvery-green colour.
+The tops of soybean leaves have a dark green color, while the undersides of the leaves are a little lighter, silvery-green color.

 Crop rotation is essential for soybeans